The US Treasury, Your 401 (k) and Longevity Income

-The Treasury Department announced in February a plan to help 401 (k) and IRA owners to add annuities to their investment options.
+The Treasury Department announced a plan to help 401 (k) and IRA owners add annuities to their investment options in February.
+The announcement by the Treasury received a lot of attention and helped push annuities to the forefront of available options.
 The fact that “longevity” options can increase income for a lifetime makes excellent sense.
 Knowing an income can pay for anytime period allows for a lifetime of security for the plan participants.
-The announcement by the Treasury received a lot of attention and helped push annuities to the forefront of available options.

 A recent discussion with Treasury officials did reveal an outline of their plans, income withdrawals would need to start by age 85, and there would be a limit percentage of the 401(k) that can be placed in the annuity.

-Many details still need to be considered such as how the annuity would be managed within the 401(k) plan administrator.
-How best to select the correct insurance company and keeping compliant with existing Employee Retirement Income Security Act (ERISA) rules are key concerns.
+Many details still need to be considered, such as how the annuity would be managed within the 401(k) plan administrator.
+How best to select the correct insurance company and keep compliant with existing Employee Retirement Income Security Act (ERISA) rules are vital concerns.

-The Treasury has reiterated the need for “longevity income” for plan participants and outsourcing the responsibility to insurance companies seems like a good fit.
+Insurance companies can reduce the risk of an individual making an incorrect decision with their vital assets.
+The Treasury has reiterated the need for “longevity income” for plan participants, and outsourcing the responsibility to insurance companies seems a good fit.
 Many companies build their portfolio around the necessity of their customer’s income needs lasting an extended period.
-Insurance companies can reduce the risk of an individual making an incorrect decision with their vital assets.

-Outsourcing the responsibility for providing income for plan participants is solid thinking a recent official stated.
-Place the trust in the hands of those who are expert in the field.
+A recent official stated that outsourcing the responsibility for providing income for plan participants is solid.
+Place the trust in the hands of experts in the field.

 Leave a ReplyWant to join the discussion?